Survivor Benefits

 • Were married to the Veteran or Servicemember for at least 1 year; or

-• Had a child with the Veteran or Servicemember, aren’t currently remarried, and either lived with the Veteran or Servicemember without a break until their death or, if separated, weren’t at fault for the separation.
-Separation is thought of in a marital nature; you lived with the Veteran continuously until death if they were in a nursing home but you were not.
-Don't confuse physical separation for marital separation.
+• Married and had a child with the Veteran or Servicemember, and either lived with the Veteran or Servicemember without a break until their death or, if separated, weren’t at fault for the separation.

 Children